marklockwood-techie/Pihole-and-docker-on-Google-cloud-free-tier/README.md

   --volume=portainer_data:/data \
   portainer/portainer

+You can now access Portainer from your LAN using http://[VM external IP]:9000

 # Install pihole into Docker using Portainer
   https://homenetworkguy.com/how-to/install-pihole-on-raspberry-pi-with-docker-and-portainer/

+You can now admin your pihole using http://[VM external IP]/admin

 # Use Pihole on your LAN
   Change the DNS on your router to be your Goolge Cloud VM IP